microsoft/vcpkg-docs/vcpkg/consume/caching-workload-identity-federation.md

 > [!WARNING]
 > These instructions grant permission to act as the managed identity to the pipelines where it is
 > used.
-Moreover, vcpkg caches provide a mechanism where a compromised build may be able cause
+Moreover, vcpkg caches provide a mechanism where a compromised build may be able to cause
 > other builds to use compromised assets from caches.
 >
 > You should not allow machines which run untrusted 3rd party build requests to write to caches